 Engineering salary round-up: from graduate to chartered engineer

-Discover what a typical engineering graduate salary is like, how much the top graduate schemes pay and average salaries for incorporated and chartered engineers.
+Discover what a typical engineering graduate salary is, how much the top graduate schemes pay and average salaries for incorporated and chartered engineers.

-A typical salary for a graduate engineering job with a high-profile graduate employer in the UK is around the £26,000 to £29,000 mark.
-Salaries for graduate schemes advertised with TARGETjobs Engineering tend to range between around £22,000 to £30,000.
+A typical salary for a graduate engineering job with a high-profile graduate employer in the UK is around the £27,000 to £31,000 mark.
+Salaries for engineering graduate schemes advertised with targetjobs tend to range between around £24,000 to £32,000.
 A few engineering employers pay more, typically (but not exclusively) oil and gas giants such as BP, Shell and ExxonMobil.
-Salaries for graduate engineers working for small and medium-sized or regional employers tend to be slightly lower, often between £18,000 and £25,000.
+Salaries for graduate engineers working for small and medium-sized or regional employers tend to be slightly lower, often between £20,000 and £25,000.

 What is the average salary for an engineering graduate?

-Meanwhile, the Institute of Student Employers' (ISE) 2018 Annual Survey reported that the average starting salary for graduates in an engineering job role was £30,790.
+The Institute of Student Employers' (ISE) 2021 Annual Survey reported that the median starting salary for graduates in engineering, energy and industry was £28,000.
 However, bear in mind that the study is based on employees at ISE members, who typically pay more than other employers.
 It also reported the median starting salaries for graduates in the following sectors (this covers graduates in all roles, not just engineering):

 Will I get paid more if I have a postgraduate degree?

 Some engineering employers do pay their graduates more if they have a masters degree or PhD.
 National Grid, for example, offers graduates with a masters a slightly higher starting salary.
 A postgraduate degree can also boost your future salary.
 The Engineering Council's most recent survey on the topic, the Survey of Registered Engineers and Technicians 2013, found that the median basic income for engineers educated to graduate level was £56,000; for those educated to postgraduate level the figure was £62,000.

 What salary progression can a graduate engineer expect?